-One of the Surface Unit Indicator lights on
+One of the Surface Unit Indicator lights

-the control panel will glow when a surface unit is turned on.
+on the control panel will glow when a surface unit is turned on.

-Hot surface indicator light
+Hot surface indicator lights

-The Hot Surface Indicator Light on the
+One of the Hot Surface Indicator Lights on

-control panel will glow when a surface unit becomes too hot to touch.
+the cooktop will glow when a surface unit becomes too hot to touch.
 The Indicator Light will continue to glow as long as the surface unit is too hot to touch, even after it is turned off.